-Lunasin is a protein peptide first identified in soybean, and later confirmed to be present in barley, triticale and oats.
+Lunasin is a protein peptide first identified in soybean and later confirmed to be present in wheat, rye, barley, triticale and oats.
 Lunasin is sold as a branded ingredient (LunaRich

 and Lunasin XP

 , both by Soy Labs LLC) in capsules and soy protein drinks and is promoted for lowering cholesterol.
-(Other proposed benefits include reducing inflammation, cancer prevention and overall immune health).
+(Other proposed benefits include reducing inflammation and cancer prevention).

 that "25 grams of soy protein daily, as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease

-state that one 125 mg capsule contains the same amount of lunasin as is found in 25 grams of soy protein.
-They also point to lunasin as "the active component in soy protein responsible for reducing LDL cholesterol
+state that one 125 mg capsule contains the same amount of lunasin as in 25 grams of soy protein.
+They also claim that lunasin is "the active component in soy protein responsible for reducing LDL cholesterol

 ."
-This is based on research conducted by Soy Labs which found that lunasin reduces the expression of the gene that produces a key enzyme (HMG-CoA Reductase) needed for the liver's production of cholesterol.
+This is based on in-vitro and animal research conducted by Soy Labs which found that lunasin reduced the expression of the gene that produces a key enzyme (HMG-CoA reductase) needed for the liver's production of cholesterol.
 (Prescription statin drugs act to block this same enzyme after it has been produced by the gene, rather than slowing down the gene's production.)
 Lunasin was also found to increase the number of receptors available in liver cells to remove LDL cholesterol from the bloodstream (Galvez, Circulation 2012

-) and in animals.
-The only clinical study to date involved just five men, and was designed to determine the bioavailability of lunasin from soy protein consumption (Gonzalez, FASEB J 2009
+.
+The only published study in people to-date involved just five men and was designed to determine the bioavailability of lunasin from soy protein consumption (Dia, J Agric Food Chem 2009

 ) may also contain soy isoflavones, which are not recommended